Parimatch1/SV-Guides-Revamped/Rank Structure Overview.md

   * Example: PC+ is required to get RI.
 So if a FD has PC authority they would not be eligble to resign to RI.
   * You may ask whoever granted your authority (or someone similar to who granted it) to revoke your authority.
 Similar to a resignation but with no restrictions and for authorities instead.
 * Anything Not Listed In The Including Section

+**Extra Information:**
+* You cannot punish users with a higher authority than your authority.
+* You cannot punish users with a higher rank than your authority.
+* You can punish users with a rank lower than your authority.
+* Governor Administration is considered an authority.

 ---